Updated May 15, 2023

 Lawmakers are also mixed in their response to gender-affirming care.
 The federal government and some states have passed anti-discrimination laws to protect people from being denied health insurance coverage or care based on gender identity.
 Other states allow health insurance plans, including Medicaid and state employee benefits, to exclude gender-affirming health care from coverage.
 Still other states have no explicit laws or policies either way.

 The Affordable Care Act (Section 1557) includes broad civil rights protections in health care, barring discrimination based on race, color, national origin, sex, age, or disability in all health care programs or activities that receive federal funding.
-(42 U.S. Code § 18116 (2022).)
+(42 U.S. Code § 18116 (2024).)

 The Obama administration interpreted Section 1557's ban on sex discrimination to include discrimination based on gender identity.
 The Trump administration erased those protections in 2020.
 The Biden administration then restored them in 2021, bolstered by a landmark U.S. Supreme Court decision ruling that gender identity discrimination in the workplace is illegal.
 (Bostock v.
 Clayton County, Georgia, 140 S. Ct.
 1731 (2020).)

 Section 1557 offers important protections for people seeking gender-affirming care.
-But it only applies to health care programs that receive federal funding and doesn't require health insurance policies to cover any particular procedure or treatment.
+But it only applies to health care programs that receive federal funding and it doesn't require health insurance policies to cover any particular procedure or treatment.
 Insurers can still deny some gender-affirming care on a case-by-case basis, and state laws and policies related to private insurance, Medicaid programs, and employee benefits vary widely.

 Section 1557 protects transgender and nonbinary people from discrimination in certain health care settings in a few ways.
 The law: